openbmc/openbmc/poky/documentation/kernel-dev/advanced.rst

 lone "master" branch).
 It is situations like these that give rise to multiple branches used within a Linux kernel sources Git repository.

-Repository organization strategies exist that maximize source reuse, remove redundancy, and logically order your changes.
+Here are repository organization strategies maximizing source reuse, removing redundancy, and logically ordering your changes.
 This section presents strategies for the following cases:

 -  Encapsulating patches in a feature description and only including the